 Combining fireworks with camping on Cockatoo Island?
 Easy!
 Music on the island, special activities for kids, and guided tours are guaranteed.
-You can even choose Darling Harbour, a free destination, for you and your family.
+You can even choose Darling Harbor, a free destination, for you and your family.

 For updates, follow the #SydNYE on social media.